Bylaws American Association of Hispanics in Higher Education, Inc

 The appointed Directors shall be first identified by the Governance Committee and then elected by the Board of Directors for a 3-year staggered term, not to exceed two terms.
 Each Director may continue in office until their successor shall have been elected.
 Any Director may be removed, with cause, at a special meeting of the Directors called for that purpose, by the vote of a majority of all the Directors.

-In case of any vacancy among the appointed or at-large members of the Board of Directors, a successor to fill the unexpired portion of the term shall be identified by the Governance Committee and then elected by a majority of the remaining Directors.
+Section 2.
+Vacancies In case of any vacancy among the appointed or at-large members of the Board of Directors, a successor to fill the unexpired portion of the term shall be identified by the Governance Committee and then elected by a majority of the remaining Directors.
+Preferred candidates will include current members of AAHHE that are in good standing with the organization, as determined by the Board.

-The Board of Directors shall have the collective power, by majority vote, to manage and control the affairs and assets of AAHHE, adopt rules and regulations governing the action of the Board of Directors including the election of new members, and manage the distribution and payment of all funds received by AAHHE.
+Section 3.
+Powers The Board of Directors shall have the collective power to manage and control the affairs and assets of AAHHE, adopt rules and regulations governing the action of the Board of Directors including the election of new members, and manage the distribution and payment of all funds received by AAHHE.
+In the event there is a tie vote among Executive Committee members of the Board, the Chair has the discretion to make the final determination on a given motion.

 ARTICLE IV